makuto/Liked-Saved-Image-Downloader/README.md

 5. Wait for a while
 6. Check your output directory (the default is `output` relative to where you ran the script) for all your images!

 If you want more images, set Reddit_Total_Requests and/or Tumblr_Total_Requests to a higher value.
-It's difficult to say how high to set it to get all of your images.
+The maximum is 1000.
+Unfortunately, reddit does not allow you to get more than 1000 submissions of a single type (1000 liked, 1000 saved).

 Not actually getting images downloaded, but seeing the console say it downloaded images?
 Make sure `SHOULD_SOFT_RETRIEVE=False` in `settings.txt`